osm-quality/OSM-wikipedia-tag-validator/README.md

 It requires also osm_handling_config package with global_config.py containing some configuration functions.
 (TODO: document it, publish an example)

-To install: `pip3 install -r requirements.txt`
+To install: `pip3 install --user -r requirements.txt`

 see https://wiki.openstreetmap.org/wiki/Wikipedia_Link_Improvement_Project for something that my be a better implementation but relies on an external service